Rimworld-Mods/Template/README.md

 # Rimworld Mod Template

-This template is created for Rimworld moders who use [Visual Studio Code](https://code.visualstudio.com/) instead od Visual Studio IDE.
+This template is created for Rimworld moders who use [Visual Studio Code](https://code.visualstudio.com/) instead of Visual Studio IDE.

 * __No virtual folders__.
 Easy to manage and edit both `xml` and `cs` files.